 I love stickers, and this giant set of love-themed stickers are just the cutest.
 Whether your scrapbook page could use an extra "I love you" or a funny little love pun, this set is adorable.

 This scrapbooking kit is filled with hand-drawn elements—florals, clipart, and more!
 The character art even comes in alternative colors!
 Really love the extra sparkle here, don't you?

-If you enjoyed this article, here are some others you might want to check out!
+If you enjoyed this article featuring awesome digital scrapbooking downloads and talking about how to become a digital scrapbook designer, here are some others you might want to check out!